JRR3/toomanycells/README.md

 [too-many-cells](https://github.com/GregorySchwartz/too-many-cells).
-In essence, you can use toomanycells to partition a data set in the form of a matrix of integers or floating point numbers into clusters.
+In essence, you can use toomanycells to partition a data set in the form of a matrix of integers or floating point numbers into clusters, where members of a cluster are similar to each other.
 The rows represent observations and the columns are the features.
-Initially, toomanycells will partition your data set into two subsets, trying to maximize the differences between the two.
-Subsequently, it will reapply that same criterion to each subset and will continue bifurcating until the [modularity](https://en.wikipedia.org/wiki/Modularity_(networks)) of the parent becomes below threshold ($10^{-9}$ by default), implying that the current subset is fairly homogeneous, and consequently suggesting that further partitioning is not warranted.
+However, sometimes just knowing the clusters is not sufficient.
+Often, we are insterested on the relationships between the clusters, and this tool can help you visualize the clusters as leaf nodes of a tree, where the branches illustrate the trajectories that have to be followed to reach a particular cluster.
+Initially, this tool will partition your data set into two subsets (each subset is a node of the tree), trying to maximize the differences between the two.
+Subsequently, it will reapply that same criterion to each subset (node) and will continue bifurcating until the [modularity](https://en.wikipedia.org/wiki/Modularity_(networks)) of the node that is about to be partitioned becomes less than a given threshold value
+($10^{-9}$ by default), implying that the elements belonging to the current node are fairly homogeneous, and consequently suggesting that further partitioning is not warranted.
 Thus, when the process finishes, you end up with a tree structure of your data set, where the leaves represent the clusters.
 As